oktadev/okta-blog/_source/_posts/2022-04-25-ultimate-guide-elasticsearch-nodejs.md

 When it comes to the setup, Elasticsearch provides two primary options: self-managed or Elastic Cloud.
 This tutorial will guide you through the setup process for the [Elastic Cloud trial](https://www.elastic.co/cloud/).

 Remember that you can always switch to a self-hosted Elasticsearch instance without much effort.
-For reference, here’s the [official guide to installing Elasticsearch on Docker](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).
+For reference, here's the [official guide to installing Elasticsearch on Docker](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).

 To get started, create a new Elastic Cloud account or log in to an existing one.